edgexfoundry/device-rfid-llrp-go/internal/llrp/hacking_with_llrp.md

 since the reserved bits come _after_ the `HopTableID`, not before as they would if it were a (big-endian) `uint16`.
-_Technically_, because the abstract definition says its an `Integer`, it binary format must be encoded twos-complement, and thus the `Possible Values: 0-255` requires 9 bits (one of which must always be 0), meaning the binary definition does not give enough space for all required values.
+_Technically_, because the abstract definition says its an `Integer`, its binary format must be encoded twos-complement, and thus the `Possible Values: 0-255` requires 9 bits (one of which must always be 0), meaning the binary definition does not give enough space for all required values.